northwesternmutual/regent/README.md

 ## Initialization

 ### init
 `init` accepts an optional object of custom predicates, and returns the full regent api, with the knowledge of the custom predicates.
-The custom predicate object's properties will become the reference string to the custom predicate, the value of each property should be a function that accepts up to two arguments, and returns a boolean value.
+The custom predicate property keys will become the reference strings to each custom predicate.
+The value of each property should be a function that accepts up to two arguments, and returns a boolean value.

 `init([customPredicates])`